pion/webrtc/examples/play-from-disk/README.md

 1. Run `play-from-disk < my_file`

 ### Input play-from-disk's Session Description into your browser
-Copy the text that `play-from-disk` just emitted and copy into the second text area in the jsfiddle
+After SDP from `play-from-disk` is emitted, it will be copied to clipboard.
+Paste it into the second text area in the jsfiddle.

 ### Hit 'Start Session' in jsfiddle, enjoy your video!
 A video should start playing in your browser above the input boxes. `play-from-disk` will exit when the file reaches the end